YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Information: This indicates that a control structure in the database cache is damaged.

 Action: None needed.
-YottaDB/GT.M fixes this error as part of cache recovery, which follows the cache verification.
+YottaDB fixes this error as part of cache recovery, which follows the cache verification.
 If this message shows up frequently or is reproducible, contact your YottaDB support channel.

 ------------------
 DBADDRANGE